LUNAR Events

 Continue east on 4 and in about 17 miles you'll come to Farmington.
 This is your

-last chance to buy food or other supplies (but there is presently no gas station).
+last chance to buy food, gas or other supplies.

 Continue about 10 miles further on 4 east and you will cross the Milton-Eugene road.